English 298 or 498 Seminar + English 491 Internship

 Over 1200 students have participated in the Community Literacy Program (CLP) since it began in 1992.
 CLP is one of the longest-running community-based ("service-learning") programs on our campus, and is also part of the Phoenix Project, a partnership including the UW English Department and Shoreline and Seattle Public Schools, designed both to prepare future language arts teachers and to support K-12 language arts students.

 While many Community Literacy Program students have gone on to work in education or related fields, CLP also appeals to students interested in experiential education, civic responsibility, a small workshop-based course, global citizenship, careers in law or medicine or social work, or a deeper connection to the Seattle community.
-Students often form strong bonds with the schools where they volunteer.
+Students often form strong bonds with the schools where they volunteer and with our learning community on campus.
 Many CLP students continue volunteering on their own or through independent study project after the quarter ends.

 The Community Literacy Program offers a unique opportunity to combine academic research with experiential learning, bringing the two together through discussion, presentation and writing.
 Participants re-examine their own lives as students in addition to reading and writing about current issues in American education, such as equitable and anti-racist pedagogies, the nature and purpose of schooling, Common Core State Standards, literacy, conflict resolution and discipline, assessment and accountability, rapidly changing demographics, the nature and construction of "at risk" status, the importance of early childhood education and out-of-school literacy, and the role of civic engagement in public education.

 The Community Literacy Program welcomes students at any stage of their UW education, and from any department on campus.
 Past students have ranged from 18 to 67 years old, from first quarter freshmen to graduating seniors, in majors including English, Psychology, Art, Math, Biology, CHID, Social Work, Biochemistry, Classics, Informatics, Communication, Economics and International Studies.
 Students need not have volunteered with K-12 students before, and need not be planning to become teachers.